nicolepingar/travel_bucket_list/README.md

 ## Bucket list
 -- CRUD city, country
 ## Travel Diary
--- CRUD date, title, content
+-- CRUD date, title, content, must log in for diary?
 ## Countdown
 -- enter date and location, use new technology for countdown